misiektoja/spotify_monitor/docs/configuration.md

 | `SCROBBLE_HEALTH_REPEAT_INTERVAL` | `--scrobble-repeat-interval` | 86400 seconds | Minimum reminder interval while recent missing plays meet the alert threshold, use 0 to disable |
 | `SCROBBLE_HEALTH_STATE_FILE` | `--scrobble-state-file` | `.spotify-monitor-scrobble-health.json` | Restart-safe alert state |

-**Idle** means Spotify returned no completed plays within the comparison period.
-It is normal inactivity, including after a missing-scrobble alert.
-Earlier alert history is kept to control duplicate notifications and reminders.
-A reminder requires both the configured interval to have elapsed and the current comparison to meet the missing-play threshold. **Waiting** means missing plays have not reached that threshold. **Scrobbles matched** means recent Spotify plays were found on Last.fm.
-A notification that scrobbles are appearing again requires a confirmed match newer than the most recent Spotify evidence saved with the missing-scrobble alert.
-It does not mean every older missing play was backfilled.
-Alerts link to the Last.fm connected-applications page so you can check whether Spotify Scrobbling is connected.
+**Idle** means no completed Spotify plays were returned within the comparison period. **Waiting** means missing plays have not reached the alert threshold. **Scrobbles matched** means recent Spotify plays were found on Last.fm.

+Reminders require both the configured interval to have elapsed and recent missing plays to meet the alert threshold.
+A notification that scrobbles are appearing again requires a match newer than the evidence saved with the missing-scrobble alert.
+It does not mean older missing plays were backfilled.
+Alerts link to Last.fm's connected-applications page so you can check the connection.

 A failed Spotify or Last.fm request produces **Check failed**, not a missing-scrobble alert.
-Scrobble health makes one short bounded retry for connection failures, timeouts and temporary 5xx responses, including failures while refreshing its Spotify recent-play access token.
-It then waits for `SPOTIFY_ERROR_INTERVAL`, which is three minutes by default, before its next comparison.
-It does not immediately retry a Spotify 429 response or block for a very long `Retry-After` value.
-A `QUOTA_EXCEEDED` response explains that the user-owned app quota is exhausted and links to Spotify's [quota modes guide](https://developer.spotify.com/documentation/web-api/concepts/quota-modes).
-The monitor sends an operational email or webhook only after three consecutive comparison failures.
-A successful comparison resets that failure count.
-Existing alert history is preserved until both histories can be compared again.
+The monitor keeps earlier alert history and sends an operational email or webhook after three consecutive failed comparisons.
+After a brief retry for temporary connection or server failures, it waits for `SPOTIFY_ERROR_INTERVAL`, which defaults to three minutes.
+For rate-limit or `QUOTA_EXCEEDED` errors, see [Troubleshooting](troubleshooting.md#doctor-preflight).

 <a id="spotify-access-token-source"></a>
 ## Spotify Access Token Source